India’s Start-up Founders Need a Reality Check

 But scratch the surface a bit, and some unpleasant facts begin to show up.
 Every now and again, there pops up a start-up story which projects the entire ecosystem in very poor light, and shocks everyone by the sheer brazenness of what’s on display—start-up founders going haywire with their statements, co-founders hurling allegations at each other on social media, allegations of serious financial irregularities and fraud, and more.

-The latest case in point is the storied fintech unicorn BharatPe, from where founder Ashneer Grover was unceremoniously asked to go after acrimonious exchanges and allegations of fraud grabbed attention for weeks, both on social- and mainstream media.
+The latest case in point is the storied fintech unicorn BharatPe, from where founder Ashneer Grover was unceremoniously asked to go after acrimonious exchanges and allegations of fraud grabbed attention for weeks, both on social and mainstream media.
 Today, Grover calls himself “Own Master” in his LinkedIn profile.
 Grover-BharatPe is just the recent case of a very promising start-up gone astray.
 There was the implosion of the earlier avatar of Housing.com before this, where founder Rahul Yadav was also a part of a series of acrimonious developments leading to his eventual exit.
 Every now and again, stories of the lavish lifestyles of start-up founders, the cars and houses they splurge on, their behaviour and the like surface.
 Stories of their lifestyle are often spoken of in tones of admiration by gushing young fans whose imagination and ambition are fired up by these stories of success achieved in double quick time.
 And then, when some of them begin imploding, it sends shock waves down the ecosystem.
 What is worse, there is serious value erosion when such things happen—investors, employees, customers, partners, all suffer as a consequence of such implosions.

 Let’s get one thing clear.
 Start-up founders, by definition, are mavericks.
 They are often driven by ambition, the power of their ideas, and the burning desire to grow their businesses in the shortest possible time.
 They aren’t an easy lot, and aren’t expected to be so either.
 It’s the “founder’s mindset”, the ability to go off the beaten path, the talent of doing something different which attracts investors to them, and that’s absolutely all right.
 Serial investor Krishnan Ganesh, promoter of BigBasket, Portea Medical, HomeLane and Bluestone, knows a thing or two about start-up founders since he has played the role of both founder and investor.
 Ganesh agrees that founders, by nature, are tough and investors aren’t looking for compliant people to invest in.
 They know the probability of success is very low, but when there is success there will be outsize profits.
 It’s often either 100x or nothing for early-stage funders.
 And that needs a special type of mindset—the founder’s mindset.
 They are aggressive by nature, and are able to go against the grain.
 What has also happened in recent times is that the average age of Indian start-up founders has fallen, and venture funding has led to very rapid growth in a very short time.
 Often, the pace of success takes its toll on the psyche of young entrepreneurs, and they tend to lose their way.
 While Ganesh agrees episodes like BharatPe and others are a wake-up call for the entire start-up ecosystem, he also puts up a strong defence on behalf of the founders.
 It’s just a handful of such cases which we are witnessing, while there are thousands of successful start-ups which are running very well, he tells me.
 You don’t stop flying because there are air crashes sometimes, he argues.